 I’m also saving a ton of money on spinach because I can buy it at Costco or on sale.
 I’m saving so much in fact that I’m now buying organic spinach and spending less than when I was buying regular spinach and throwing out a bunch of it.
 It’s so wonderful I think I might just write an ode to my freezer.
 Well, maybe not…

 Thoughts on containers: I used to take this to work in a disposable plastic cup.
 Then there was The Epic Spill in my garage on the way to the office.
 This included my bag, car, garage floor and shoes.
 I considered it a serious calamity and was determined to prevent future incidents.
 When I came across the new Mason Jar Sip and Straw Lids the problem was solved.
 To read my review of the Mason Jar Sip and Straw Lids click here.
 I don’t like to clean out straws, so I use disposable smoothie straws which I buy inexpensively at Bed Bath and Beyond.
 There are also some great options on Amazon if you prefer.

 I believe in taking small steps to a healthier life.
 This brings balance to my belief in dessert as a dietary staple and my firm policy that chocolate is a life necessity.
 I hope you enjoy this refreshing and healthy choice as much as I have!

-- 1 oz of spinach (one loosely packed cup)
+- 1 oz spinach one loosely packed cup

-- 1 cup combo of frozen cherries, blueberries and strawberries
+- 1 cup frozen berries cherries, blueberries and strawberries

 - Put ingredients into blender in the order listed.